Sean-Wu-TW/cmpe283/a3/README.md

 - Have a working assignment 2
 - Modify the kvm_emulate_cpuid function inside cpuid.c to add a 0x4ffffffe block

+### I was not able to fix and get my guest VM running bc of graphics card problem(see below), so in order to answer the the assignment questions I ran my friend's code who is not taking CMPE283 this semester.

 #### Comment on the frequency of exits – does the number of exits increase at a stable rate?

 The number of exits does not seems to increase at a stable rate.